Colorado National Guard Armory: Cobblestone Castle

 The cornerstone for the building was laid 14 June 1913.
 Built in 1913 and 1914, partially during the height of the Colorado Coalfield War, a strategic building for “observation” was desired.
-The Armory was designed by James H. Gow, originally in a design that was meant to be made of brick.
+The Armory was designed by James H. Gow, originally in a design that was meant to be made of brick, and then of granite.
 Cost-cutting measures led the Guard to switch the building to a free and plentiful local resource, cobblestone, leading to the building’s distinctive and famous appearance.
-Some 3,300 wagonloads weighing 6,600 tons were hauled by Lawrence W. Billis from Clear Creek to this site, and as it rose some locals predicted it would collapse.
+Some 3,300 wagonloads weighing 6,600 tons were hauled by Lawrence W. Billis from Clear Creek to this site, and as it rose some locals and experts predicted it would collapse.
 Although its cornerstone, at the northeast base corner of the second level, appears out of plumb, this is an optical illusion created by the cobblestone construction.

-Reputedly the building may have been inspired by Golden resident Col. Joseph C. Taylor's fondness for the Royal Military Academy buildings at Sandhurst, England.
-It may also be inspired by the castle emblem of Company A of Engineers.
+The building was designed as a castle due to the castle emblem of Company A of Engineers to be housed here, long the historical emblem of U.S. Army engineers.
+Reputedly the building may also have been inspired by Golden resident Col. Joseph C. Taylor's fondness for the Royal Military Academy buildings at Sandhurst, England.
 Taylor's name–along with that of then-Governor Elias Ammons, Adjutant General John Chase, and G.M.
 Lee–appear engraved on a stone along the building's eastern face.

 It was listed in Ripley's Believe It Or Not as the largest cobblestone building in the United States.
-Actor Gene Hackman is one of its previous owners, according to Jefferson County property records.
+Actor Gene Hackman is one of its previous owners, according to Jefferson County property records and eyewitness accounts.
 The historic post office walk-in safe can be visited by the public in its lower level.
 Its lowest walls are several feet thick, owing to the massive load above them.
-The Armory was the first of many area buildings of its time constructed primarily in rustic cobblestone, fieldstone and other native stone, a unique local architectural movement that continued into the 1940s.
+The Armory was the first of many area buildings of its time constructed primarily in rustic cobblestone, fieldstone and other native stone, inspiring a unique local architectural movement that continued into the 1940s including Camp George West Historic District.